 Although there’s still some perceptive view on people wearing ancient Chinese clothing, Kang Wei, a commerce and management student at Southwest Petroleum University in Chengdu, Sichuan province, wore Hanfu clothing almost every day and received the strange eye every now and then but she’s fine and happy people looking at her.

 “Its like cosplay but i wear it on everyday activity and life”

 says Kang Wei, Hanfu enthusiast

-In 2015, members of the Chinese People’s Political Consultative Congress proposed making ‘Hanfu’ a China’s national dress and suggest all university and academic should mandatory to have student wear Hanfu style clothing.
+In 2015, members of the Chinese People’s Political Consultative Congress proposed making ‘Hanfu’ China’s national dress and suggest all universities and academics should mandatory to have students wear Hanfu style clothing.

 However.
 Wang Tingting, an online broadcaster from Chongqing in southwestern China, said she had been wearing Hanfu regularly for several years, but preferred to see it as the traditional dress of the Han people, not as a fashion style that represented all Chinese.

 “Making Hanfu China’s national dress could be misleading, as if it was promoting Han nationalism and that could lead to ethnic conflicts,”